cyscale/cyscale.com/src/pages/blog/data-breach.md

 templateKey: blog-post
 title: How the largest Romanian real estate portal could have prevented a massive cloud data breach
+authors: Ovidiu Cical
 permalink: realestate-data-breach
+category: News
 date: 2021-02-09T06:08:46.468Z
-category: News
 description: The adoption of public cloud providers can bring many advantages to a business, but at the same time, cybersecurity threats can appear because of this usage.
-authors: Ovidiu Cical
+featuredpost: true
 featuredimage: /img/data-breach.jpeg
 tags:
   - data breach prevention